pinellolab/CRISPResso2/README.md

 --dump: Dump numpy arrays and pandas dataframes to file for debugging purposes (default: False)

---plot_window_size or --offset_around_cut_to_plot: Window around quantification window center to plot.
-Plots alleles centered at each guide. (default: 40)
+--plot_window_size or --offset_around_cut_to_plot: Defines the size of the window extending from the quantification window center to plot.
+Nucleotides within plot_window_size of the quantification_window_center for each guide are plotted. (default: 20)

 --min_frequency_alleles_around_cut_to_plot: Minimum % reads required to report an allele in the alleles table plot. (default: 0.2)